 How to protect your business from a social engineering attack

 It’s important to acknowledge that businesses are vulnerable to social engineering attacks.
-Accepting this can help businesses understand the wisdom in providing cyber security training to teams to minimize the risk.
+Accepting this can help businesses understand the wisdom in providing cyber security training to teams to minimise the risk.

-This will help the team members recognize potential threats.
-Additionally, having a disaster recovery plan in place can help minimize the impact of such attacks on a business.
+This will help the team members recognise potential threats.
+Additionally, having a disaster recovery plan in place can help minimise the impact of such attacks on a business.

-Businesses might employ Security Information and Event Management (SIEM) technology that centralizes company data to identify vulnerabilities and cyber attack sources, protecting Internet of Things (IoT) devices.
+Businesses might employ Security Information and Event Management (SIEM) technology that centralises company data to identify vulnerabilities and cyber attack sources, protecting Internet of Things (IoT) devices.

 It’s a speedy and easy-to-use all-in-one solution for threat analysis, making it a helpful addition to a cyber security expert’s toolkit.
 With 24/7 surveillance, SIEM is increasingly necessary in the face of AI-aided cyber crime.
 You can read more on about SIEM in our article on the topic here.

 It is crucial to stay vigilant against social engineering attacks by being aware of common tactics and staying up to date on the latest threats.
 By understanding the psychology behind these attacks and recognising the warning signs, individuals and businesses can better protect themselves against the insidious threat of social engineering in cyber security.